Older Americans Month: Honoring Older Adults

 Stories bring us closer together, even through physical separation.
 Remembering experiences you had with your childhood friends, family vacations, teachers who shaped you, or the moment you found out you were a grandparent are all things that link you with your past and those who made a difference in your life.

-Letting your friends and relatives know what you loved about them builds them up, makes them stronger, and creates a stronger bond with yourself.
+Letting your friends and relatives know what you love about them builds and strengthens them and creates a stronger bond with yourself.